sahinidisa/tiympc.github.io/about.markdown

 permalink: /about/
 ---

+I consider myself an interested man.
 Topics covered encompass (but are not restricted to) business, philosophy, sociology, and history.